NOTICE: Many tourist attractions are still closed. Please check attraction websites for details.

 Los Angeles Equestrian Center - arenas and showing areas.
 Host equestrian events and horse shows, large and small.
 Located on the north side of Griffith Park.
 There are horse rentals available for trail riding, and an equestrian riding school (see both below).

-Griffith Park Horse Rentals - the Official horse rental livery of the Los Angeles Equestrian Center.
+L.A.
+Horse Rentals - a horse rental livery located across the street from the Los Angeles Equestrian Center.
 Horseback trail rides are led by an experienced guide.
-Riding helmets are provided free of charge (mandatory for riders under 18).

 Traditional Equitation School - a riding school located on the grounds of the Los Angeles Equestrian Center.
 You can take lessons on your own horse or one of theirs.
 There are occasional student-rider shows that are free to the public for viewing.